 A Meta-Analytic Study of Loneliness

-Based on the MASLO database, three studies have already been conducted:
+Several studies have already been conducted:

 Maes, M., Van den Noortgate, W., Fustolo-Gunnink, S., Rassart, J., Luyckx, K., & Goossens, L. (2017).
 Loneliness in children and adolescents with chronic physical conditions: A meta-analysis.
 Journal of Pediatric Psychology, 42, 622-635. doi:10.1093/jpepsy/jsx046